shouryaj98/Pratikriya/README.md

 ### Pratirkiya provides an integrated emergency services platform.

-User can immediately access their current location and find the nearest hospital& police station and their respective phone numbers in case of emergencies.
+User can immediately access their current location and find the nearest hospital & police station and their respective phone numbers in case of emergencies.
 The app also enables citizens report crimes , accidents and emergencies to the central database which can be accessed by govt.
 Officials.
+The user can also communicate with the nearest police station/city police using email or twitter as the app automatically finds the email address and twitter handle if available.
-Flash card and First Aid instructions for situations such as drowning, electrocution etc are alos provided in the app.
+Flash card and First Aid instructions for situations such as drowning, electrocution etc are also provided in the app.

 The user can take photo of accidents and other emergency situations and share it with family and friends who might be able to help them.
 A copy of their location is updated to the central server.
 Sharing a pic along with the location of the user also helps filter out fake calls to the police and hospital since our app will not accept submission until and unless both the image and location has been selected.